Gurobi/gurobi-optimods/CONTRIBUTING.md

 2. Change to `docs` directory
 3. Run `make livehtml`.
 This will build the docs and (after a little while) open up a browser window at the index page
 4. Any change to the documentation source files will automatically rebuild the docs and trigger an update in your browser

+### Motivation

+The idea in one sentence: we will create open-source Python repository of implemented optimization use cases, each with clear, informative, and pretty documentation that explains how to use it, the mathematical model behind it, and the implementation in code.

+- A plethora of useful optimization models, in- and outside classical OR
+- Data driven APIs
+- Intuitive for Python users

+A good mod:

+1. provides background information for the topic and a formal statement of the problem in the domain language of the target user
+2. has a simple interface which shields the user from interacting with gurobipy, a clean data-in data-out style using sensible data types, and demos usage via a runnable example in the documentation
+3. documentation presents results of an example using familiar packages: